DuncBoi/2048-Solver/README.md

 - `ComputerAI.py`: implementation of the computer random move generator
 - `Displayer.py`: implementation of the visualizer
 - `GameManager.py`: where the game is run
-- `Grid.py`: defines how board is manipulated
+- `Grid.py`: defines how the game board can be manipulated
 - `IntelligentAgent.py`: implementation of solver